-- People are 4 times more likely to buy when referred by a friend
+- People are four times more likely to buy when referred by a friend.

 - Companies with formalized referral programs experienced 86 percent more revenue growth during the past two years when compared to the rest.

-And if that isn’t enough to get you excited, referrals are an absolutely free form of marketing that can have a major impact on your brand.
+If that isn’t enough to get you excited, remember that referrals are an absolutely free form of marketing that can have a major impact on your brand.

 The caveat?
 You have to proactively ask your user base for referrals.
 This may seem obvious, but it’s an important step in the process.
 In fact, a recent study found that although 83 percent of consumers are willing to refer after a positive experience, only 29 percent actually follow through.

-Dropbox is a popular document sharing platform that successfully implemented a referral program that paid off in a big way.
-Rather than simply ask their customers for referrals, they incentivized both parties with additional storage for free.
+Dropbox is a popular document-sharing platform that successfully implemented a referral program that paid off in a big way.
+Rather than simply ask their customers for referrals, they incentivized both parties with additional free storage.
 This tactic went viral and contributed to exponential growth of the company.
 I mean, who doesn’t like free things?

 Now that we’ve got your creative juices flowing, here are a few best practices to keep in mind when employing your own growth hacking ideas:

 - One size does not fit all.
-It’s important to note that growth hacking is going to look different for every company—what may be wildly successful for one may have no effect on another.
-That’s because much of what defines the success of your growth hacking strategy hinges on your particular product offering, target market, and industry.
+Growth hacking will look different for every company.
+What may be wildly successful for one may have no effect on another.
+That’s because what will work for your growth hacking strategy depends on your particular product offering, target market, and industry.
 The key to finding the right solution for your organization is to be creative, ask questions, analyze what’s working (and what might not be), and pivot based on your findings.

 - Keep your focus contained.
-Just because the goal of growth hacking is to quickly grow a business on a limited budget, that doesn’t mean you should be trying to target everyone.
-The best place to start is to focus on 1-2 buyer personas—semi-fictional representations of your ideal customers.
-This can help guide your growth hacking strategy and prevent you from bringing the wrong people into the pipeline.
+The goal of growth hacking is to quickly grow a business on a limited budget, but that doesn’t mean you should try to target everyone.
+The best place to start is focusing on 1-2 buyer personas, semi-fictional representations of your ideal customers.
+Containing your focus can help guide your growth hacking strategy and prevent you from bringing the wrong people into the pipeline.

 - Listen to your users.
 For any company trying to successfully grow, listening to your users is key.
 Their insight can provide valuable information about the things you are doing right, areas to improve, or even potential modifications to your software.
 Accept criticism with humility and look at it as an opportunity to grow.